2206080/CS220AU-DP-2022/README.md

 # AI as an existential threat and digital identities
-Draft 1

-##### Abstract
-//filler
-##### Introduction: <Outdated to current theme>
+##### Introduction:

-This article will critically evaluate the hypothesis suggesting that considerable progress in artifical intelligence (AI) technology will result in either human extinction or severely damage humanity.
+This article will critically evaluate the hypothesis suggesting that considerable progress in artifical intelligence (AI) technology will result in either human extinction or severely damage humanity or any wider damage to human society that may cause a recession.
 The article will also cover digital identities and analyse them utilizing David Whites' visitor and residents model whilst comparing it to the original natives versus immigrants notion of the internet and relate this to the advancement of AI and technology.
 Artificial intelligence refers to giving machines and human constructs the ability to simulate human intelligence, Standford Proffesso John McCarthy labelled this "the science and engineering of making intelligent machines."
 Though generally applied to computer systems, it is applicable to effectively all manmade machines.